 - The RIAN Center continues to work remotely.
 Apply for a free legal consultation by calling 617-542-7654.

-- All MA residents over 6 months of age are eligible for the free COVID-19 vaccine (and those 5+ for the booster), regardless of immigration status.
+- All MA residents over 6 months of age are eligible for the free COVID-19 vaccine booster, regardless of immigration status.

-- Under the new public charge rule, DHS will not consider in public charge determinations benefits received by family members other than the applicant.
+- DHS’s public charge final rule went into effect on December 23, 2022.
+Read the USCIS press release here.
+Under the rule, DHS will not consider in public charge determinations benefits received by family members other than the applicant.
 In addition, the benefits on this non-exhaustive list are not considered for public charge:

 - SNAP (food stamps) and WIC